Campus Programs

 -

-Supervised intensive treatment for individuals with severe substance abuse disorders (SUD) in accordance with licensing and regulatory requirements for hospitals providing medically supervised detoxification and stabilization.
+Provides supervised intensive treatment for individuals with severe substance use disorders (SUD) in accordance with licensing and regulatory requirements for hospitals providing medically supervised detoxification and stabilization.
 This secure environment is essential to ensure the safety of patients undergoing treatment for severe substance use disorders, particularly during the critical stages of withdrawal and stabilization.

 -

-Provides a supportive, structured environment for individuals seeking recovery from substance use.
-Services include evidence-based therapies, life skills training, and personalized care to promote long-term wellness and sobriety.
+Offers a supportive, structured residential environment for individuals seeking recovery from substance use disorders.
+Services include evidence-based therapies, life-skills training, and personalized treatment plans aimed at long-term wellness and sobriety.

 Wellness Program & Workforce Training

-Our wellness program at SVBHC offers a range of holistic services to support the overall well-being of our clients.
+Our wellness and work programs at SVBHC offers a wide range of holistic services to support the overall well-being of our clients.

 -